Growing our support with pods

 The pods process at Enspiral

-- People interested in being Callers or joining a new pod will opt-in and find their pod members in compatible timezones.
+- People interested in being Callers or joining a new pod will opt-in, share what they're interested in, and find their pod members in compatible timezones.

-- Pods will form around the Intention, Principles and Format they choose and will last what the people in them agree on.
+- Pods will form around the Intention, Principles and Format they choose, based on what the people in them agree on.

-- Every 3 months the pod working group will start a thread to encourage pods to do Retrospectives and collect lessons for the whole network.
+- In advance of the next round, the pod working group will start a thread to encourage pods to do Retrospectives and collect and share lessons for the whole network.

 - Once a pod ends we will encourage people exiting a pod to either join another pod or become caller for new ones.